sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/processes.md

 ### Requesting support

-If you have a question that relates to our [areas of ownership](../../process/engineering_ownership.md), te #dev-experience channel is the best way to reach us.
+If you have a question that relates to our [areas of ownership](../../process/engineering_ownership.md), the #dev-experience channel is the best way to reach us.
 Tag the `@dev-experience-support` handle if something is urgent (think of this as pulling the fire alarm) and requires our immediate attention.
 Our on-call teammate will jump in.

 ### Raising an issue

-If you think DevExperience is the right team to address a bug or other request, please create an issue.
+If you think Dev Experience is the right team to address a bug or other request, please create an issue.
 The issue should include:

 - A short description of the ask
 - A more detailed explanation of the background, context, and problem that needs solving